eghafarnia/eghafarnia/README.md

 ### 🧠 About Me

-- 🚀 CTO at a cybersecurity-focused company transitioning from service to product-based business
 - 💼 VP of Engineering at Saman Health, building digital health platforms
 - 🧠 Focused on **Software Design**, **Architecture**, and **Engineering Leadership**
 - 🧩 Enjoy designing modular architecture using .NET Core, Spring Boot, NestJS and Kubernetes